mikatechtutor/Kali-Linux-on-Heroku/README.md

 # Deploying on Heroku:

-* Click on deploy button above
+* Click on deploy link above